googleforgames/agones/site/content/en/docs/FAQ/_index.md

 But they are stateful (most often in-memory state, for the game simulation) when players are playing on them, and therefore can't be shutdown while that is going on.

-Game Server workloads are also _prioritised_, in that the order of demarkating game servers for player connection and also on game server scale down impact optimial usage of  the hosting infrastructure.
+Game Server workloads are also _prioritised_, in that the order of demarcating game servers for player connection and also on game server scale down impact optimal usage of the hosting infrastructure.

 For example, in Cloud based workloads, you will want to pack the game servers that have players on them as tightly as possible across as few Nodes as possible, while on scale down, will want to prioritise removing game servers from